kiraum/peering_gossip/README.md

 The idea is to have a gossip tool generating a Hall of Shame for Autonomous Systems that are not so polite.

+**Reports are being automatically generated and committed daily (or weekly, not clear yet) to this repository.**

 ```
 % ./peering_gossip.py -h
 usage: peering_gossip.py [-h] [-lg ALICE_URL] [-a]